 Real estate agents know how important good photographs are in attracting buyers.
-But how do you go about choosing the best camera and photography equipment when you have limited photography experience?
+But how do you go about choosing the best camera and photography equipment to get started?

-We've asked a professional photographer to give us his tips on camera and other equipment for estate agents, and the features to look for when choosing photography gear for real estate.
+We've asked a professional photographer to give us his tips on camera and other equipment for realtors, and the features to look for when choosing photography gear for real estate.

 Let's start with the most important bit of kit, the camera.